 The lovingly and beautifully preserved Machado Museo Casa in Mazatlan is one of the lesser-discovered Pearl of The Pacific Centro Historico tourist attractions, and a Mazatlan City Guide special favorite.

-Built in 1846 for a wealthy Italian family -- the Canobbio's -- Portales de Canobbio provides a wonderful glimpse into the lifestyle of a prosperous mid-1800's family.
+Built in 1880 for a wealthy Italian pharmacist, Luis Canobbio, Portales de Canobbio provides a wonderful glimpse into the lifestyle of a prosperous late 1800's family.

-In addition to the wonderful authentic period architecture, the Machado Museo Casa houses many fascinating objects and artworks that evoke the mid-1800's including rugs, furniture, musical instruments, linens, antique porcelain dishes and silverware.
+In addition to the wonderful authentic period architecture, the Machado Museo Casa houses many fascinating objects and artworks that evoke the late 1800's including rugs, furniture, musical instruments, linens, antique porcelain dishes and silverware.

-Location: Constitución 79 / Centro Historico just off the Plaza Machado
+Location Constitución 79 / Centro Historico, northwest corner of the Plaza Machado